ThatMagicalDude/Empire-Fleet-Planner-2/README.md

 - Voyage production updates using the same Weirwood, Enchant Fleet, ritual, and debuff controls.
 - Options can use ranks up to 20, while trade ports still use the port table maximum.

-## GitHub Pages

-Upload all files to the root of your repository, replacing the old versions.
-Do not place the JSON files in a subfolder unless you also update the fetch paths in `script.js`.

 ## Updated rituals

 Rituals now load from `rituals.json`, generated from `Fleet rituals.xlsx`.
 The Enchant Fleet / Ritual dropdown is filtered by Fleet Activity: Trading shows Trading and All rituals; Raiding shows Raiding and All rituals; Guarding, Questing, and Scouting work the same way.